aahnik/tgcf/README.md

 > **Note**:Any line starting with `;` in a `.ini` file, is treated as a comment.

+## Offset

+- When you run the script for the first time, keep `offset=0`.
+- When the script runs, the value of offset in `config.ini` gets updated automatically.
+- Offset is basically the id of the last message forwarded from `from` to `to`.
-- You you will run the script next time,only new messages in the `from` chat will be forwarded to the `to` chat.
-That's why its important not to loose the value of `offset`.
+- When you run the script next time, the messages in `from` having an id greater than offset (newer messages) will be forwarded to  `to`.
+That is why it is important not to loose the value of `offset`.

 ## Execution